Solaininn/2024-RebelLocate/README.md

 The extracted GPS coordinates are used to predict the building in which an image was captured.

 - A K-Nearest Neighbors classifier compares the input image coordinates against the existing dataset, assigning the building label based on nearby samples.
-K-Fold Cross Validation is performed to determine the optimal value of **K**, to then calculate the distance from the image coordinates and the newly found closest landmark.
+K-Fold Cross Validation is performed to determine the optimal value of **K**, and then the distance from the image coordinates to the newly found closest landmark is calculated.

 - Once KNN has identified the most probable building, only the images related to said building will be used in the next stage of the module, CNN.